Citadel-Station-13/CitadelLore/wiki/Angels.md

 showed interest and promptly outbid them.
 They refused to take Greed's corporation's offer of transporting the phoron to Sanctum for a fee as well as the phoron's cost.

-2562-03-11, AC.: Sanctum has removed the ban on living past four hundred years due to medical advancement.